mjarret/Exact-Synthesis/README.md

 # Exact Synthesis Codebase

 ## Overview
-This repository contains the code for exact synthesis algorithms, designed to explore synthesis methods within the context of quantum computing and mathematical modeling.
-The core of the project is implemented in C++, featuring various classes, algorithms, and utility scripts for running computations, analyzing results, and testing.
+This repository contains the code for exact quantum circuit synthesis on 2 qubit Clifford+T circuits.
+The core of the project is implemented in C++, featuring various classes, algorithms, and utility scripts for compiling circuits, analyzing results, and testing.

 ## File Structure
 - **Source Code**